rackerlabs/support-how-to/content/cloud-files/set-up-a-static-website-with-cloud-files.md

 containers.
 However, to access your static website, you need the CDN URL.

-1. In the Cloud Control Panel, go the the Cloud Files/Containers list.
+1. In the Cloud Control Panel, go to the Cloud Files/Containers list.

 2. Click the gear icon next to the name of your container and select **View All Links**.